replaceits/replaceits.me/README.md

 Make sure you have a LAMP stack and `mv` the contents of the `./build/replaceits.me/` directory to the server root.
 (For EX. `/var/www/html/` or `/srv/http`)

 ## Contributing
 If you find a bug/error anywhere in the site please feel free to submit an issue.
 If you have a fix then please submit a pull request as well and I will verify and merge if applicable.

+Any and all images should be compressed/minified.
+I'm currently using [`image_optim`](https://github.com/toy/image_optim) to achieve this.

 ## Licensing
 ```